 - Emergency shelter capacity increased in the majority of states (42 states and D.C. reported an increase).
 The largest increases were mostly in states with jurisdictions guaranteeing a “right to shelter”: New York (36,274 beds), Massachusetts (5,286 beds), and D.C.
 (2,887 beds).
 California also increased capacity by 4,618 beds.
 The largest decrease was in Michigan (606 fewer beds).

 - Transitional housing capacity decreased in all but three states (Hawaii, Wyoming, and Alaska).
 The largest decreases were in California (11,223 fewer beds), New York (7,994 fewer beds), and Oregon (6,459 fewer beds).

 Populations at Risk of Homelessness

 Many poor people are at risk of homelessness.
 Ultimately, this is because it is hard for them to afford housing.
-Unemployment, housing cost burden and living doubled up are indications of this struggle to afford housing.
-Longitudinal trends and changes from 2013 to 2014 indicate populations at risk of homelessness may be starting to benefit from the economic recovery.
+Two major indications of this struggle are the housing cost burden and living doubled up.